We show you how to identify and spot damp in your house, and also what to do about it.

 This is primarily to cure RISING damp and will do little to cure penetrating damp, i.e. damp coming in through the walls, rather than rising up from the ground.

-The easiest and most effective way to to cure rising damp is to use a damp proofing kit which can be hired from most hire shops and contains several drums of damp-proof solution or cream, several tubes and suchlike, and of course the injection machine itself, pictured below.
+The easiest and most effective way to to cure rising damp is to use a damp proofing kit which can be hired from most hire shops and contains several drums of damp-proof solution or cream, several tubes and suchlike, and of course the injection machine itself.

-To effectively cure rising damp, holes must be drilled to the lower part of the wall, both indoors and outside, at about 150mm above the floor level and about 75mm spaced apart.
+To effectively cure rising damp using a DPC machine, holes must be drilled to the lower part of the wall, both indoors and outside, at about 150mm above the floor level and about 75mm spaced apart.

 Then the probe on the machine is inserted into each hole, which pumps the fluid into the house walls.
 It is often best to leave the product to dry for about a month before you start any more works, although there are exceptions to the rule.